arielfaur/ionic-wizard/README.md

 ```

 ###ion-wizard-start
 Use this directive to attach a callback to the start button to launch the app.
-The button will be hidden and shown only
+The button will be shown only
 in the last step of the wizard.

 ```